seungho-snu/FxSR/README.md

 ### Environments
 - Pytorch 1.10.0
-- CUDA 11.5 & cuDNN 11.4
+- CUDA 11.5
 - Python 3.8

 ### Quick usage on your data:
-you can choose any number [0, 1] for t.
+You can choose any number [0, 1] for t.

-    python test.py -opt options/test/test_FxSR_4x.yml -t 0.8
+    python test.py -opt options/test/test_FxSR_PD_4x.yml -t 0.8

 ### Test models